shrinivas9712/github-pages-with-jekyll/_posts/Introduction to Machine Leanring.md

 date: 2020-06-26
 ---

+# Introduction

-Machine learning is an application of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
+- Machine learning is an application of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.

-##Types of Machine Learning
+## Types of Machine Learning
 - there are three types of Machine Learning

 1.Supervised Learning